Maivin Workflow

 Validate Vision Model

-Now that you have trained a Vision model, you can now start validating your Vision model.
-This will briefly show the steps for validating a model, but for an in depth tutorial, please see Validating ModelPack.
+Now that you have trained a model, you can now validate the performance of your model.
+This will briefly show the steps for validating a model, but for an in depth tutorial, please see Validating Vision Models.

 Specify the name of the validation session and the model and the dataset for validation.
 The rest of the settings were kept as defaults.
 Click "Start Session" at the bottom to start the validation session.